-“What sets this program apart is that we continue working with the authors on an ongoing, long-term, basis, providing multiple avenues to further develop their work,” said Laura Baughman, President of the Reston Players.
+“What sets this program apart is that we continue working with the authors on an ongoing, long-term, basis, providing multiple avenues to further develop their work,” said Laura Baughman, former President of the Reston Players.

 While the regular RCP season generally consists of established Broadway plays and musicals, The New Play Project has no such limitation.
 We welcome edgy, avant garde works, as well as traditional musicals, dramas, comedies, mysteries, etc. We are interested in bold, passionate, innovative and compelling new works.
 We have no restrictions as to theme, style or subject matter.
 While scripts with “mature themes” or “adult content” are acceptable, and scripts need not be “rated G”, we are not interested in scripts that might be rated X. Any nudity or sexually suggestive scenes must be necessary and integral to the plot, and generally, kept to a minimum.

 On the other hand.
 There must be a realistic appreciation of the realities of staging a play or musical.
 A cast of thousands may work for a movie, but it won’t work on stage.
 Your set concept must be stage-able, that is, a scene shop should be able to build your scenery for a cost relative to any future box office earnings.

 This fourth season the Players will invite several of past year’s authors back for a second or third workshop reading, where we will add some production values, such as furniture, props or costumes, as appropriate for the work.
 All performances are open to the public, with a talk-back afterwards.
 Eventually one new work will be selected for presentation at the Center Stage at the Reston Community Center, in Reston, Virginia.
 This presentation will be complete with scenery, costumes, lighting, and all that goes with a complete presentation on a main proscenium stage!